 This site was originally constructed purely to allow me to easily browse through my collection of butterfly photos - it was only later on that I decided to put it online.
-Because of this, the website is designed to be viewed using the set-up I used at home, namely :
+Because of this, the website is designed to be viewed using the set-up I use at home.
+It pretty much works properly using Chrome or Internet Explorer, at least the versions I have.
+It mostly works with Safari, and with the Silk browser my Kindle Fire tablet uses.
+I haven't tried it with other browsers like Opera, Firefox etc.

 I began this project in March 2004, simply because I'd recently bought a digital camera and I was trying it out.
 I found that I was able to get some rather nice butterfly pictures.
 I'd collected butterflies in England in my youth, so I thought I'd try to put together an album of photos of Australian butterflies.
 I've been taking photos of other wildlife as well, but I've been having most success with the butterflies.